sachinchauhan010/GrubExpressApp/README.md

     npm start
     ```

-The application should now be running at `http://localhost:3000`.
+The application should now be running at `http://localhost:1234` beacuse parcel is used for bundelling.

 ## Usage